Halifax Minor Ball Hockey LeagueRules

 - The refs will call this 100%, no leeway!
 Please keep the sticks down!

-- Tripping - Hooking - Elbowing Sometimes we know a trip might be a mistake.
+- Tripping - Hooking - Elbowing Sometimes we know a trip, hook or elbow might be a mistake.
 It is still a penalty as players are responsible to control their body and stick at all time.

 - Any unnecessary roughness can be considered roughing.
 It is a penalty shot.

-- Catching, holding or carrying the puck.
+- Catching, holding or carrying the ball.
 If a player catches the ball or closes their hand on the ball at any time.
 It is a penalty shot.

-- Delay of game - If a player intentionally shoots the ball from the playing surface it is a delay of game penalty.
+- Delay of game - If a player intentionally shoots the ball from the playing surface it is a delay of game penalty and a penalty shot.

-- Delay of game by the goalie – If the goalie leaves their crease with both feet and intentionally covers the ball.
+- Delay of game by the goalie – If the goalie leaves their crease with both feet and playss the ball.
 This will result in a penalty shot.

 - Unsportsmanlike conduct – any conduct deemed unsportsmanlike by the ref will result in a penalty shot.